Autodesk-Forge/forge-designautomation-migrationguide/workitems.md

 ## Workitems

- A job that is submitted to and executed by the AutoCAD core engine.
+ A job that is submitted to and executed by the cloud engine of Forge.
 A WorkItem is used to execute an Activity; the relationship between an Activity and WorkItem can be thought of as a “function definition” and “function call”, respectively.

 *Note: Once a WorkItem is created, it cannot be modified.*